haolam05/MiniSlack/user_stories.md

 ### Send Messages
 * A logged-in user can send a direct message or message in channel to workspace of which the belong
   * Clicking on a channel or direct message will open the channel or message conversation on the main part of the page
   * The bottom of the page will show a text area for the user to type a message.
-The textarea has a send icon; clicking the icon or pressing enter sends the message to the conversation
+The textarea has a send icon; clicking the icon sends the message to the conversation

 ### Edit Messages
-* If a user hovers over a message that they authored, an edit button appears.
+* If a user click on a message that they authored, an edit button appears.
   * Clicking the edit button will allow them to edit their message

 ### Delete Messages
-* If a user hovers over a message that they authored, a delete button appears.
+* If a user click on a message that they authored, a delete button appears.
   * Clicking the delete button will allow them to delete their message

 ## Reactions